renzpalo/baraka-web/README.md

 # baraka-web
 baraka (marketplace) is a web-based e-commerce platform for selling philippine local products.
-A capstone project.
+A capstone project written in native PHP.

+barakaph.com